MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 *Development approach*

 First, understand the team's development approach.
 For teams with agile development workflows that push dozens of changes to production daily, it's not practical or reasonable to require that every functional change has a threat model.
-Instead, consider having a security requirements questionnaire that focuses on specific questions to ask about the feature to determine what future aspects of your SDL apply.
+Instead, from the start when writing a feature's functional requirements, consider including a security requirements questionnaire.
+The questionnaire should focus on specific questions about the feature to determine what future aspects of your SDL apply.
 For example:
 - Does the feature make a major change in design of how we provide customer isolation in a multi-tenant environment?
 If so, consider performing a full threat model.
 - Does a new feature allow file uploads?
 If so, perhaps what's more appropriate is a web application security assessment.
-- Is this primarily just a functional UI change?
+- Is this change primarily just a functional UI change?
 If so, perhaps nothing is needed beyond your traditional automated tooling.

-Having a security questionnaire affixed to a security requirements phase that ties to when the development team is making functional requirements for a feature allows us to apply the right SDL techniques to the unit of development and the SDLC timelines that our development partners are using, avoiding unnecessary blocking and wasted cycles.
+The security questionnaire results will inform which SDL techniques to tie to which unit of development.
+It will also inform development partners of the feature's SDL timelines, so they can collaborate at the right times.

 *Product inventory*

 Second, maintain a strong asset inventory of the products you're tasked with assessing.
 Products are growing in complexity.
+It's common to write software for connected devices that have:
+- sensors (such as passenger rail and vehicles),
+- bus-based networks that talk to other components in the vehicle (such as CANBUS or PROFIBUS),
+- wireless/cellular/Bluetooth for communication with customer devices and cloud back ends,
+- machine learning in the cloud feeding back into the device or a fleet management application,
+- and more.

-We now have devices in Operational Technology (OT) spaces that have connectivity with sensors (such as passenger rail and vehicles), bus-based networks that talk to other IoT / OT components in the vehicle (such as CANBUS or PROFIBUS), wireless/cellular/Bluetooth for communication with customer devices and cloud back ends, machine learning in the cloud feeding back into the device or a fleet management application, and so on.
-In such a complex product, it's not effective to require traditional SDL modeling of each functional unit in isolation.
+In such complex products, it's not effective to require traditional SDL modeling of each functional unit in isolation.
 Having a strong asset inventory enables you to view the entirely of the product stack to see the complete picture, and see the key points that need to evaluate how a new/changed feature impacts product security.

 *Granularity and integration*

+Establish systems to measure compliance using clear metrics.
-Establish compliance systems that let you establish and measure compliance metrics for feature level development (generally with higher frequency and smaller granularity, sometimes even on the developer's system or at code commit/merge time), and tie them into asset inventory systems that let you periodically evaluate security for the broader product a feature or component is being consumed by (typically with less frequency and broader granularity, such as at module or system testing time).
+- Regularly measure compliance for feature level development.
+Feature compliance generally should be measured with higher frequency and smaller granularity, sometimes even on the developer's system or at code commit/merge time.
+- Periodically evaluate security for the broader product in which a feature or component is being consumed.
+Broader evaluations typically will be done with lower frequency and broader granularity, such as at module or system testing time.

 *Scale*

 Keep a proper asset inventory system, that captures and preserves security artifacts and the output of threat model reviews.
-This lets you evaluate them for patterns, and make intelligent decisions on how to refine the product security program regularly.
-Ideally, you can combine requirements-phase security questionnaires, threat modeling results, security assessment results, and results from automated tools to automate a viewpoint of relative risk of a given product (ideally as a "dashboard"), and this can be translated into what security teams should focus on to maximize return on threat modeling investment.
+Having a clear inventory lets you evaluate review outputs for patterns, and make intelligent decisions on how to refine the product security program regularly.

+Try to combine requirements-phase security questionnaires, threat modeling results, security assessment results, and results from automated tools.
+Combining them enables you to automate a viewpoint of relative risk of a given product (ideally as a "dashboard"), to inform your security teams what to focus on to get the best value out of the threat modeling.

 ## 2.2 Automated testing